-This collection, spanning 1946-1977, comprises materials on Santo Trafficante, Jr., Meyer Lansky, and Lucky Luciano, including FBI surveillance and informant reports and correspondence from a variety of offices including, Miami, Tampa, Jacksonville, New York City, New Orleans, Atlanta, New Haven, New York City, Philadelphia, and Chicago; Justice Department memoranda, correspondence, and analyses; Newsclippings and articles; Domestic Intelligence Section reports; Transcriptions of wiretaps, typewriter tapes, and coded messages; Memoranda of conversations.
+Provides materials on Santo Trafficante, Jr., Meyer Lansky, and Lucky Luciano.
+Includes FBI surveillance and informant reports and correspondence; Justice Department memoranda, correspondence, and analyses; news clippings and articles; Domestic Intelligence Section reports; Transcriptions of wiretaps, typewriter tapes, and coded messages; memoranda of conversations.
+Content spans: 1946-1977.

 Hundreds of faculty-developed, peer reviewed resources to support medical education.
 From the Association of American Medical Colleges.

 The Medical Heritage Library (MHL), a digital curation collaborative among some of the world’s leading medical libraries, promotes free and open access to quality historical resources in medicine.

 This resource includes both the Medical Letter on Drugs and Therapeutics and the Treatment Guidelines from the Medical Letter.
 Users are able to access articles from either publication and CME/CE opportunities from Medical Letter.

 A free, non-profit, searchable database of memory aids to help students memorize anatomical, biochemical and clinical concepts.

 From the beginning of the Crimean War to the discovery of penicillin, Medical Services and Warfare gathers material from multiple conflicts and institutions to build a picture of the experience and development of medical practice as influenced by the wars of the late nineteenth and early twentieth centuries